kyco/jquery.kyco.easyshare/README.md

 ==============
 ####Version: 1.0.1

-The simplest way to handle social media buttons.
+The simplest way to handle your social media buttons.
+All you need is one script!

+Forget loading those clunky SDKs for Facebook, Twitter or Google+.
+Forget having ugly share buttons on your page that appear whenever they choose to, because they load at different times.
+This plugin loads your social media buttons in the background, unobtrusively and simultaneously.
+And the best part, you get to fully customise the styling.

 Take a look at the [demo](http://www.kycosoftware.com/projects/demo/easyshare).